tomlaws/hikee/progress.md

         - Nature trail
         - Geo route
         - Recommended route
-2. updated trail page ui
+2. updated trail page
     - show marquee when the trail name is too long
     - turn into expandable description when description is too long
+    - enlarge image by tapping it, and can zoom in/out
-3. updated topics page ui
+3. updated topic(s) page
     - added user profile pic in the topic list
     - added "pull to refresh" feature
     - added categories selection (clicking the title in the top left corner)